-Nevertheless, the implementation is sometimes partial and incomplete, as the legal instrument has not been supported by decrees or regulations allowing the enforcement, precising the mandate of administrations in charge of strict enforcement, concerning both land and sea conservation and management.
+The implementation is sometimes partial and incomplete, as the legal instruments was not always supported by decrees or regulations allowing the enforcement and clearly defining the mandate of administrations in charge of strict enforcement, concerning both land and sea conservation and management.

-Lack of coordination and cooperation between different administration governing the different relevant sectors of activities for the marine and coastal environment, lack of clear mandate for MPAs, reluctance to develop co-management practices and public private partnerships for conservation when necessary, sector-based lobbying, lack of human and financial capacities.
+Lack of coordination and cooperation between different administration governing the different relevant sectors of activities for the marine and coastal environment, lack of clear mandate for MPAs, reluctance to develop co-management practices and public private partnerships for conservation when necessary, sector-based lobbying, lack of technical and financial capacities.